PlayTensor/playtensor.github.io/_posts/2024-10-24-the-genre-of-tensor.md

 The alternative approach of Core and Peripheral doesn't need to worry about arguing over conditions or finding and closing loopholes.
 Instead it focuses on examples: core examples are considered strong defining examples of the category, and peripheral examples help define the fuzzy borders of the category.

 Genres in particular can be a very fuzzy and trick category to define as the definitions will constantly change as culture constantly evolves, with new genre definitions appear, growing, contracting, and disappearing.
 It can be a lot simpler to just point to Core and Peripheral examples of a genre than try to endlessly define and argue over conditions.
+It also lends itself naturally to the definition of new genres and relationships between genres: a game considered a peripheral example of one genre can also be a core example of another genre.